arnavs/ECON-326-Project/README.md

 The data itself is a transformed version of the JHU COVID tracker, frozen April 6th.
 See the data folder for more info.

-My collaborators on this project (alphabetically) were Bryn Griffiths, Raven Kirkwood, and Aleena Sharma.